 Taken together, these studies indicate that unimmunized children with FWS avoid progression of bacteremia to focal infections, especially meningitis, when treated with parenteral antibiotics.
 Given the increasing prevalence of penicillin resistant S. pneumoniae, intramuscular ceftriaxone remains a preferred parenteral agent.

-Immunization complete — A child with FWS who is completely immunized has a risk of bacteremia that is <1 percent.
-Decision analysis suggests that at this low risk, laboratory evaluation and empiric antibiotic therapy do not significantly alter the likelihood of progression to focal bacterial infection and are not indicated [42,68].
+Immunization complete — An otherwise healthy child with FWS who is completely immunized (ie, has received the primary booster series of three immunizations with conjugate vaccines for Streptococcus pneumoniae (PCV7 or PCV13), at least two doses of Haemophilus influenzae, type b (Hib), and remains on schedule) has a risk of bacteremia that is <1 percent.
+Decision analysis suggests that at this low risk, laboratory evaluation and empiric antibiotic therapy do not significantly alter the likelihood of progression to focal bacterial infection and are not indicated [47,72].
 (See 'Immunization status' above and 'Impact of vaccines' above.)

 Despite the high risk for UTI and low risk for bacteremia among fully immunized children, evidence suggests that some emergency department (ED) clinicians may not utilize laboratory testing and antibiotic therapy appropriately when caring for these patients.
 As an example, between 2006 and 2008, estimates regarding laboratory testing and antibiotic treatment extrapolated from 1600 ED visits by fully immunized febrile children 6 to 36 months of age in the United States were as follows :